-The new Attorney General has recently indicated that the focus on healthcare fraud and abuse enforcement will continue in the new Administration, although significant changes in enforcement theories and emphasis may emerge.
-In addition to the continued evolution of the First Amendment debate, we will continue to see a False Claims Act focus on enforcement relating to pharmaceutical manufacturer promotional practices more generally, particularly under Anti-Kickback Statute-based theories, and a focus on the connection between pharmaceutical promotion, pricing, and patient and reimbursement assistance programmes.
-One area of particular focus is likely to be enforcement against responsible corporate officials.
+In addition to the continued evolution of the First Amendment debate, we will continue to see a False Claims Act focus on enforcement relating to pharmaceutical manufacturer promotional practices more generally, particularly under Anti-Kickback Statutebased theories, and a focus on the connection between pharmaceutical promotion, pricing, and patient and reimbursement assistance programmes.
+Further, the FDA has been active in policing pre-approval promotion, promotion and marketing practices which appear to downplay safety risks (particularly in connection with REMS products), and promotion and marketing practices in the opioid products sector, which has become a significant bipartisan political priority and has also garnered the attention of state and federal legislators.